P/E RATIO: [PASS]

-The final important criterion in this approach is that Earnings Growth be at least 15% per year.
-CALM's long-term growth rate of -8.99%, Based on the average of the 3, 4 and 5 year historical EPS growth rates, fails the minimum required.
+One final earnings test required is that the long-term earnings growth rate must be at least 15% per year.
+CALM's long-term growth rate of 22.27%, Based on the average of the 3, 4 and 5 year historical EPS growth rates, passes this test.

 TOTAL DEBT/EQUITY RATIO: [PASS]